Jaehyeon-Han/20242R0136COSE45700/Readme.md

 # Current Plans
 1. Create a minimum viable product with a simple class design.
 (10.13)
    1. Research how vector graphics are different from raster graphics and if thereare vector graphics libraries in Java that can be used.
    2. Narrow down the requirements to build an MVP.
+Benchmark Figma for general functionalities.